Rules

 Web Services

-We encourage use of third-party web services and their APIs (e.g. Twitter, Flickr, Google maps, Facebook, OpenID).
+We encourage use of third-party web services and their APIs (e.g. Twitter, Flickr, Google maps, Facebook, OpenID, OpenAI, etc).
 Almost everyone loves mashups.
 Again, make sure to update your team profile with what services you use.

 Ownership and Open Source